 The cost of the dog, the dog’s training, the student’s onsite instruction, the harness, the leash, the collar, and accommodation at our school are free of charge and are funded by private donations.

-Once they return home, the student is financially responsible to cover the expenses associated with the maintenance and care of the guide dog.
-This includes providing the guide dog high quality food, monthly preventatives, vaccinations and an annual veterinary wellness visit.
-They must also cover the guide dog’s other veterinary expenses and general expenses such as treats, toys, crate, dog bed, etc. A veterinary exam fund is available to Alumni who have obtained their yearly vet exam.
+Once they return home, the student is financially responsible to cover the expenses associated with the maintenance and care of the Guide Dog.
+This includes providing the Guide Dog high quality food, monthly preventatives, vaccinations and an annual veterinary wellness visit.
+They must also cover the Guide Dog’s other veterinary expenses and general expenses such as treats, toys, crate, dog bed, etc. A veterinary exam fund is available to Alumni who have obtained their yearly vet exam.
 This reimbursement covers up to $100 for Guide Dogs 7 years or younger and up to $150 for dogs 8 years and older.

-After one year from graduation and the team’s successful standing with the school, the handler may apply for ownership title and assume full responsibility for the obligations and risks associated with owning a guide dog.
-Guide Dogs of the Desert does ask that harnesses be returned to the school upon retirement of their guide dogs.
+After one year from graduation and the team’s successful standing with the school, the handler may apply for ownership title and assume full responsibility for the obligations and risks associated with owning a Guide Dog.
+Guide Dogs of the Desert does ask that harnesses be returned to the school upon retirement of their Guide Dogs.
 In the rare instance that the school becomes aware of allegations of abuse after the assumption of ownership responsibility, the school will contact the graduate and may further assess the allegations.
 In the event that animal abuse or neglect is proven, Guide Dogs of the Desert defers to local enforcement authorities, including local humane societies, who generally possess the legal authority to remove the animal from the abusive environment.

 – Wait Time: How long is my application valid for?
 How long do I have to wait for a class date?